The Academy does not have a long list of rules but students should make special note of these seven very important statements.

 Illegal or harmful drugs and substances are very dangerous and students should note that there will be no toleration of possession, sale, purchase or consumption at the Academy or away from School.
 Such activity will result in permanent exclusion.

 The Academy actively promotes healthy lifestyles and encourages students to eat a balanced diet.
-Chewing gum, sweets and fizzy drinks are not allowed at the Academy and will be confiscated.
+Chewing gum, sweets and fizzy drinks (including high sugar/caffeine energy drinks) are not allowed at the Academy and will be confiscated.
 If you chew gum your parents will be asked to collect you and a meeting will be needed.

 You may bring your phone to the Academy for emergency use only.
 It should be switched off as soon as you enter the Academy grounds and kept either in your locker or a zipped pocket.
 Do not use your phone to take photographs or videos anywhere in the Academy, the area immediately outside or on Academy coaches.
 If you do not follow these rules, you will be asked to give your phone to a member of staff and your parents may have to come and collect it.
 Your phone is your responsibility.